s95huang/darkscnn_caffe_cv.dnn/README.md

 ```
 * looks like model error

+  * The output should be 1 X 13 X img_size.
-* Apollo's method
+  * The cv.dnn deployment method causes dimmension mismatch.

-Apollo deployed this caffe model by using TensorRT API to replace some components with equivalent CUDA ops.
-For example, slice layer from caffe is rewritten using CUDA layer.

   * Aborting further development

+### Apollo's method

+* Apollo deployed this caffe model by using TensorRT API to replace some components with equivalent CUDA ops.
+  * For example, slice layer from caffe is rewritten using CUDA layer.

+* Models are obtained from Apollo's Github repo.
+  * Please refer to their website for licenses etc.

 ## ref

 https://docs.opencv.org/4.5.5/d5/de7/tutorial_dnn_googlenet.html

 https://github.com/ApolloAuto/apollo